Updated June 6, 2023

-Up to now, we covered how to add a single cell by shifting cells right and down, adding an entire row an entire column.
+Up to now, we have covered how to add a single cell by shifting cells right and down, adding an entire row or column.

+If we want to add an empty row under each existing row, we can perform it another way.
 But these actions will affect only one row or one column.
-In case if we want to add an empty row under each existing row we can perform in another way.
 Follow the below steps to add an empty row.

-Step 1: Take the same table which we used in the previous example.
+Step 1: Take the table we used in the previous example.

 Step 2: Take some reference for the time being column ‘C’ as below.

-Step 3: Now copy the references and paste in under the last reference in the table as below.
+Step 3: Now copy the references and paste them under the last reference in the table below.

-Step 4: To add an empty line under each existing data line we are using a sorting option.
+Step 4: We are using a sorting option to add an empty line under each existing data line.
 Highlight the entire table and click on the sort option.
 It is available under “Home”, highlighted in the below picture for reference.

 Step 6: A window will open as below.